 Another essential amino acid, arginine is responsible for protein synthesis and ammonia detoxification.
 A diet lacking in arginine will result in a cat with hyperammonemia (excess of ammonia in the blood), resulting in vomiting, muscle spasms, unsteady gait, hyperesthesia, and spasms.
 Eventually, death will occur.

 Fats provide the cat with energy.
 They are necessary for the absorption of fat-soluble vitamins and the production of certain hormones.

 Arachidonic acid is an essential omega-6 fatty acid Dogs can synthesise linoleic acid (found in many vegetable oils) into arachidonic acid, cats, however, are lacking the necessary enzyme to do this and cats must obtain this from their diet.

 Unlike most mammals, cats are unable to convert vitamin A precursors (beta-carotene) into active vitamin A (retinol).
 Dogs can turn carotenoids in plant matter into active vitamin A; however, the cat must consume all his vitamin A as free retinol from animal tissues.
 Vitamin A deficiency is rare in cats fed commercial cat food diets.

 Niacin (vitamin B):

-The cat’s nutritional requirements are quite different to that of the dog.
-There are many nutrients which are essential for the cat to obtain via the diet that is either not found in dog food, or in levels that are too low to meet your cat’s needs.
-Feeding a balanced diet specifically for cats is absolutely essential.
+The cat’s nutritional requirements are quite different from that of the dog.
+Many nutrients are essential for the cat to obtain via the diet that is either not found in dog food, or in levels that are too low to meet your cat’s needs.
+Feeding a balanced diet specifically for cats is essential.
 Any commercial cat food should meet AAFCO standards.

 Canine and Feline Nutrition – Case Hirakawa and Carey Daristotle